Edible Garden

 The Edible Garden project was made possible through the efforts of the Friends, Pioneer High School, and other dedicated volunteers.
 The garden serves as a living classroom, showcasing sustainable, regionally adapted food plants while enhancing the natural beauty of Greenview.

 Many classes, from elementary to high school, use the Edible Garden and the surrounding Greenview Park and Pioneer Woods areas for hands-on learning.
-Classes such as Biology, Earth Science, Geophysical Science Accelerated, and AP Environmental Science (APES) visit these spaces to explore topics like habitats, succession, and biodiversity.
-Students have also engaged in projects such as soil testing and groundwater/pond comparison studies, making Greenview a valuable resource for education and environmental exploration.
+Students visit these spaces to explore topics like habitats, succession, and biodiversity.
+Students have also engaged in projects such as soil testing and groundwater/pond comparison studies.